An Atomic Viewpoint of the TP Completion Problem: Introduction

 \begin{example} The pattern shown is not a completable pattern, but this specific data does admit a TP completion, as shown.

 \end{example}

-The main problem this paper tackles is the \textit{completion problem for patterns}, which asks which patterns are completable.
+The primary problem addressed here is the \textit{completion problem for patterns}, which asks which patterns are completable.
 We introduce a pair of techniques in Section~\ref{chemistry} for determining if a pattern is completable or not called \textit{catalysis} and \textit{inhibition}.
 These techniques allow the classification of all 4-by-4 patterns, which we carry out in Section~\ref{4by4}.
-There are a total of 78 new obstructions of this size, which is six times the number of 3-by-$n$ obstructions for all $n$ combined.
+There are a total of 78 new obstructions of this size, which is six times the number of 3-by-$n$ obstructions for all $n$ combined \cite{3byn}.
 Also, we define the notion of \textit{variability} of a pattern, which comes naturally from catalysis and inhibition.
 We provide some additional miscellaneous results on the TP completion problem in Section~\ref{moretp}.
-In particular, we prove that the variability of completable patterns is unbounded, simplify some of the steps in the proof of Theorem~\ref{3byn}, and characterize all but 259 of the more than half a millon 4-by-5 patterns.
-We conjecture that the variability of non-completable patterns is also unbounded, but this seems difficult to prove.
+In particular, we prove that the variability of completable patterns is unbounded, simplify some of the steps of the proof of Theorem~\ref{3byn} from \cite{3byn}, and characterize all but 259 of the more than half a millon 4-by-5 patterns by completability.
+We conjecture that the variability of non-completable patterns is also unbounded, but this seems difficult to prove; more weakly we expect that there are infinitely many obstructions based on the statistics of small patterns.

 We extend these techniques to the TN completion problem in Section~\ref{TN} and classify all so-called 1-variable obstructions; they are finite in number.
-We conjecture that all TN-completable patterns are also TP-completable, or equivalently that all TP obstructions contain a TP obstruction.
+We investigate ``Johnson's Conjecture'' that all TN-completable patterns are also TP-completable, or equivalently that all TP obstructions contain a TN obstruction.
 Our work both provides some evidence for this conjecture and highlights one key difficulty in proving it.
 In particular, we prove that all 1-variable TP obstructions contain a 1-variable TN obstruction, but that the analogous statement is not true for 4-variable TP obstructions.
-This rules out any simple perturbation argument from being able to solve this conjecture.
+This precludes any simple perturbation argument from providing a proof of this conjecture.